haenelt/FmriTools/README.md

 %-----------------------------------------------------%
 ```

-Additionally, various functions need an installation of [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/), [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/), [AFNI](https://afni.nimh.nih.gov/), [ANTS](https://www.nitrc.org/projects/ants) and [LAYNII](https://github.com/layerfMRI/LAYNII) and should be added to the system path.
+Additionally, [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/), [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/), [AFNI](https://afni.nimh.nih.gov/), [ANTS](https://www.nitrc.org/projects/ants) and [LAYNII](https://github.com/layerfMRI/LAYNII) need to be installed and included to the system path.

 ## Dependencies of single scripts
-- The script `./scripts/processing/TDM.m` needs access to the toolboxes [knkutils](https://github.com/kendrickkay/knkutils), [GLMdenoise](https://github.com/kendrickkay/GLMdenoise), [TDM](https://github.com/kendrickkay/TDM) and should be added to the matlab search path as explained above.
+- The script `./scripts/processing/TDM.m` needs access to the toolboxes [knkutils](https://github.com/kendrickkay/knkutils), [GLMdenoise](https://github.com/kendrickkay/GLMdenoise), [TDM](https://github.com/kendrickkay/TDM).
+These toolboxes should be added to the matlab search path as explained above.
-- The script `./scripts/registration/recursiveBBR.py` needs access to the [OpenFmriAnalysis](https://github.com/TimVanMourik/OpenFmriAnalysis) and should be added to the matlab search path as explained above.
+- The script `./scripts/registration/recursiveBBR.py` needs access to the [OpenFmriAnalysis](https://github.com/TimVanMourik/OpenFmriAnalysis) toolbox.
+This toolbox should be added to the matlab search path as explained above.
 - The script `./scripts/processing/do_hmri.m` needs an installation of the [hMRI toolbox](https://hmri-group.github.io/hMRI-toolbox/).
-This is an SPM toolbox and has to be installed within SPM12.
+This toolbox needs to be installed as SPM toolbox.
 - The script `./scripts/processing/vasa_calibration.m` needs an installation of the [VASA toolbox](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5573956/).
-This is an SPM toolbox and has to be installed within SPM12.
+This toolbox needs to be installed as SPM toolbox.
 - The script `./scripts/processing/alff.py` needs an installation of the [PhysIO toolbox](https://www.nitrc.org/projects/physio/).
-This is an SPM toolbox and has to be installed within SPM12.
+This toolbox needs to be installed as SPM toolbox.
 6. The scripts `./scripts/preprocessing/gnl_undistortion.py` and `./scripts/preprocessing/gnl_undistortion_time.py` need an installation of [gradunwarp](https://github.com/Washington-University/gradunwarp).

 ## Contact